Meet The Founder & Lead SLP

 Kaitlin Mulcahey, MS, CCC-SLP

-My approach is rooted in the belief that every child is competent, unique, and capable of communication.
+Every child is competent, unique, and capable of communication.
 I don’t believe in one-size-fits-all therapy.
-Instead, I meet each child where they are, tailoring therapy to their strengths, interests, and needs.
-My work is especially focused on supporting autistic children and their families.
-I’ve completed extensive continuing education to ensure I’m providing affirming, up-to-date support—including training in Natural Language Acquisition (NLA) for gestalt language processors and the developmental framework ASD from the Inside Out.
+Instead, I meet each child where they are—tailoring therapy to their strengths, interests, and needs.
+My work especially supports autistic children, gestalt language processors, and children building skills through augmentative and alternative communication (AAC).

-Above all, I believe that the best therapy happens through connection and joy.
-I’m so honored to partner with families who embrace their children for exactly who they are—and I look forward to meeting yours.
+Therapy with me won’t happen at a table—we’ll move, explore, play, and connect.
+I believe young children learn best when engaged in joyful, meaningful experiences.
+Above all, I believe the best therapy happens through connection and joy.
+I’m honored to partner with families who embrace their children for exactly who they are—and I look forward to meeting yours.

 Meet the Team